 To help instill an appreciation of all the arts, each course will require the viewing of a performance or showing each semester (introductory courses require one viewing and written evaluation; all other arts courses require two viewings and written evaluations).
 These may include an exhibition in the gallery or performance on campus or other activity with the permission and approval of the instructor.

-Special Note: Because arts classes are essentially lab classes, it is always difficult and often impossible to make up work from missed classes.
-REGULAR ATTENDANCE IS ESSENTIAL FOR SUCCESSFUL COMPLETION OF VISUAL AND PERFORMING ARTS COURSES.
+Special Note: Arts classes are essentially lab classes.
+It is always difficult and often impossible to make up for missed classes.
+Regular attendance is essential for successful completion of visual and performing arts courses.

-ART I (1118) Grades 9-12
+ART I (1118)